IsaacWolverton/chipmunk/README.md

 - [ ] Setup Terraform config to create a small Kubernetes Cluster on GCP
 - [ ] Set terraform backend to a cheap GCP bucket to maintain consistent state <https://www.terraform.io/docs/backends/index.html>
 - [x] Create a docker container with a simple program, like the counter
-  - `tests/applications/simplecounter/` with matching Dockerfile.
+  - `tests/applications/simplecounter/` with matching Dockerfile
+  - `tests/applications/simplepython/` with matching Dockerfile
+  - run`  make [appname]` in test directory root to build the application container
 - [ ] Create a Kubernetes config that auto schedules this container (in the form of a deployment)
 - [ ] Run the deployment (the counter should work at this point)
 - [ ] Write the CRIU checkpointing scripts